katesalazar/minia/README.md

     using natural number literals.

 You might be missing the integer set.
-But integers can be constructed as expressions consisting of the unary operator minus followed by a natural number literal.
+But integers can be constructed as expressions consisting of the unary operator minus followed by a natural number, be it literal or be it an expression.
 Like wise, a negative rational number can be constructed as an expression consisting of the unary operator minus followed by a \[positive\] rational number literal.